 You see, in my world, most products are commodities.
 The few that aren’t will eventually become so.
 Products are not and will not be the way to differentiate your company and its offerings.
 A true focus on an issue that customers decide is important may set you apart.
 The more you stay focused and deliver operational evidence as well as communicate in a focused manner, the more you will realize that that is what is creating a competitive edge.
 An edge that cannot easily be replicated or exchanged.
 It’s about knowledge.
 It’s about the collective knowledge that resides in your organization, that if harnessed and shared will define your company and its brand.
 If you go out of business tomorrow – what will your customer lose?
 The products?
 Easily exchangeable.
 A partner in solving a complex issue or someone that strives to obtain a higher goal with a purpose that you share?
 Then – very hard to replace!

 When dealing with devices that don’t fall into the capital goods category, it’s not always positive words that comes to mind when such medical device manufacturers speak about their distributors and wholesaler.
 They’re mostly seen as a necessary evil to get the products into the end users’ hands, not adding value and even taking a part of the margin, an incredibly high amount according to some.
 And, even worse perhaps, they are anything but loyal to manufacturers!
 In some countries, distributors are gaining more and more control of the customers or end-users by having proprietary customer databases which they obviously don’t willingly share with manufacturers.
-They, distributors, also bid in public tenders and thus are at liberty to choose any manufacturer that can deliver products that fulfil the set criteria.
+They, distributors, also bid in public tenders and thus are at liberty to choose any manufacturer that can deliver products that fulfill the set criteria.
 Manufacturers become slowly a subcontractor to distributors.

 When I took a more thorough look at how a medical device company (not mentioning which one…) could exercise some control over distributors I found myself at a loss for any viable solutions.
 I also looked at what we were doing FOR them and again found myself at a loss but for another reason.
 We didn’t do much at all for them, mostly for the end customers and plenty of other stakeholders but very little or anything at all for distributors.
 Yet, we spoke banteringly about their behaviour.
 Well, putting oneself on a pedestal to say the least… Why on earth would they be loyal?
 Why would they be willing to do anything at all for us when we did nothing for them?
 We graciously provided products for them to sell and held discussions limited to those related to the margins yet they failed to see our elevated position… Well, there’s bantering for you.